jasonbrackman/arberator/README.md

 <HR>

 ### FictusFileSystem
-A Fictus File System starts with instantiating a FicutsFileSystem object and, optionally, providing a root drive name.
+A Fictus File System starts with instantiating a FictusFileSystem object and, optionally, providing a root drive name.
 If one is not provided, a single slash ('/') will be used.

 ```Python